coverclock/com-diag-hazer/README.md

 * spartan - configures the UBX-NEO-D9S and the UBX-ZED-F9P for SPARTN mode.
 * spartan2 - runs gpstool headless against the configured UBX-ZED-F9P.
+* windows - run the spartan (by default) field test with multiple windows.

 ## OpenStreetMap Moving Map (Tesoro)